 - Date of issue and the due date

 - Description of the goods

 - A link to any applicable terms or conditions

-- Full payment details (whether or not the customer makes payment at the proforma stage, it’s worth giving them instructions on how they’ll pay)
+- Payment terms (whether or not the customer makes payment at the proforma stage, it’s worth giving them instructions on how they’ll pay)